anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 This includes the source and destination IP address, and if not encrypted by IPsec, the destination UDP or TCP port number present in the transport header.
 The DNS name is not present!

 In theory, on TLS 1.2 connections the MUD policy enforcement point might observe the Server Name  Identifier (SNI), in practice it involves active termination of the TCP connection (a forced circuit proxy) in order to see enough of the traffic.
 And to what end?
-TLS 1.3 provides options to encrypt it (ESNI).
+TLS 1.3 provides options to encrypt the ESNI.
+XXX - rewrite this part to explain better.

 So in order to implement these name based ACLs, there must be a mapping between the names in the ACLs and layer-3 IP addresses.
 The first section of this document details a few strategies that are used.